Do No Harm

 Under the Trump Administration, HHS issued a notice that it would not enforce the Grants Rule on the grounds that the 2016 regulation was, essentially, procedurally deficient, for having not properly engaged in a particular analysis required by law.
 Then, in early January of 2021, HHS revised the Grants Rule, replacing the list of nondiscrimination requirements with a more general provision requiring recipients to abide by applicable federal civil rights law, and a provision stating that HHS would follow all applicable Supreme Court rulings.
 The revisions were also immediately challenged in court.

-Catholic charities serve everyone in need—no one is turned away because of their asserted sexual orientation or gender identity, or any other characteristic.
-Reinstating the 2016 regulation could drive Catholic charities and other religious organizations out of service to their communities not because they want to be able to discriminate, but because they don’t want to be forced to violate their beliefs.
+Catholic charities serve everyone in need—no one is turned away because of their self-determined “sexual orientation or gender identity,” or any other characteristic.
+The proposed rule could drive Catholic charities and other religious organizations out of service to their communities not because they want to be able to discriminate, but because they do not want to be forced to violate their beliefs.

 Advocacy